PTCC Furthers Exchanges and Research on LGBTQ Equality in China

 In this ever-changing environment, the Paul Tsai China Center, with programming led by Senior Fellow Darius Longarino, has continued its significant work facilitating exchanges and research on LGBTQ equality with influential scholars, legal and health professionals, and other Chinese stakeholders.
 Topics range from legal recognition of same-sex couples and queer families to anti-discrimination litigation to LGBTQ-affirmative therapy.

-Longarino also promotes understanding of developments inside China by frequently publishing on LGBTQ rights advocacy and providing timely analysis and commentary, including being quoted in media such as The New York Times, The Washington Post, and The Economist.
+Longarino also promotes understanding of developments inside China by frequently publishing on LGBTQ rights advocacy and providing timely analysis and commentary, including being quoted in media such as The New York Times, The Los Angeles Times, The Washington Post, The Economist, and The South China Morning Post.